FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 }
 ````

-It is possible to configure resizable routees(actors instances managed by a router).
+It is possible to configure resizable routees (actor instances managed by a router).

-routees can be added or removed dynamically, based on performance.
+Routees can be added or removed dynamically, based on performance.
 You can configure specifically how much to scale up and down in case of unusual behavior.

 ##### Scale /  [Back-Pressure](https://www.reactivemanifesto.org/glossary) DIY!

-When one component is struggling to keep-up, the system as a whole needs to respond in a sensible way.
+When one component is struggling to keep-up, the entire system needs to respond in a sensible way.

-You're somewhat familiar with [Akka-Streams](https://doc.akka.io/docs/akka/2.5/scala/stream/index.html), which widely known as a framework that manages back-pressure for you.
-You can imitate the general behavior by yourself.
+You’re might be somewhat familiar wit [Akka-Streams](https://doc.akka.io/docs/akka/2.5/scala/stream/index.html), widely known as a framework that manages your back-pressure.
+It’s possible to imitate the general behavior by yourself.

-Let's review some scenarios in which you may want to scale your routees:
+Let’s review some scenarios in which you may want to scale your routees:

 ###### *The producer(In our use case, one of your actors), can produce faster than the received consumer(actor or any other source) can handle.*
 <img align="right" src="/img/loaded.png" height="300" width="300">